Our article will be an in-depth reference for unique types of snakes in France.

 The green whip snake’s brilliant green color makes mixing well with the surrounding plants possible.

-The underside of its abdomen is typically yellow, with a pointed head, huge eyes, and circular pupils.
+The underside of its abdomen is typically yellow.
+It has a pointed head, huge eyes, and circular pupils.

 6. Iberian Grass Snake